 - 1 tablespoon Minced Ginger

-- 1 Red chilli - finely diced
+- 1 Red chili, finely diced

 - 1 tablespoon Fish sauce

-- ¾ cup Coconut milk
+- ¾ cup Coconut milk - (see note 2)

 - ¾ cup Beef stock/broth

-- 4 fresh Kaffir Lime Leaves - see note 6
+- 4 Kaffir Lime Leaves

 - ¾ teaspoon salt

-- 1 cup diced Pumpkin - 1cm x1cm
+- 1 cup diced Pumpkin, 1cm x1cm

-- 20 long Green beans - chopped
+- 20 Green beans, chopped

-- 2 cups baby spinach
+- 2 cups Baby spinach

 Optional